sameer/purisa.me/content/blog/mipi_camera_progress/index.md

 I've successfully stored data in the DRAM and read it back for displaying over HDMI.
 However, I haven't been able to store the captured video in the SDRAM yet.
 I tried but the unintelligible pixel jittering is still present.
 It's likely that I missed a minor detail that, once fixed, will make it magically work.

 It may yet be a month more before things are working.
 Stay tuned!

+Edit: RAW8 image transfer with an OV5647 works.
+Check it out in the demo repository on GitHub: [hdl-util/mipi-demo](https://github.com/hdl-util/mipi-demo)